WHAT IS CROWDFUNDING?

 With local, state and Federal governments declining to front the funds, Joseph Pulitzer decided to turn to the crowd through his paper The New York World, securing investments from 160,000 donors in just five months.
 The majority of donations were under $1 — imagine being the accountant keeping tabs on that — and all contributors received recognition with their name printed in the paper.

-Formed in 2005, Transparent Hands would become the first crowdfunding for healthcare platform to be a household name.
+Formed in 201, Kiva has become the first crowdfunding in the world.
 The crowdfunding pioneer allows individuals to lend money to low-income entrepreneurs in over 70 countries with the aim of eliminating poverty.
 While lenders earn no interest on the loans, there is a 99+% repayment rate, so the platform is essentially a charity crowdfunding portal.
-Charity crowdfunding for healthcare sites have since grown in popularity.
-One of the most popular today is Transparent hands— a portal that has raised over $2 billion to help cover medical bills, memorials, volunteering efforts and more.
+Charity crowdfunding for healthcare sites has since grown in popularity.
+One of the most popular today is Transparent hands — a portal that has raised millions to help cover the expense of medical procedures, surgical procedures and many other healthcare issues for the deserving community of Pakistan.

 The Benefits of Crowdfunding for healthcare